bshepherdson/tcforth/README.md

 ## On Screens

-The Forth system on the DCPU uses "screens", 32 characters wide and 16 tall.
+The Forth system on the DCPU uses "screens", 64 characters wide and 16 tall.
-That makes them 512 characters, which is a disk block.
-That means there's room for 1440 screens on a standard floppy.
+That makes them 1024 bytes, or 512 words, which is a disk block.

 The `makedisk.py` script converts a set of files with specially formatted screen header comments into a disk image for the DCPU.